 By Lital Shair Nada, research economist, ARTBA

-ARTBA is forecasting continued growth in the transportation construction market in 2020, and we expect employment to increase as more workers are needed.
-See our February labor report.
+ARTBA is forecasting continued growth in the transportation construction market in 2020, which will increase demand for workers.
+Read ARTBA’s March labor report.